Can Cash Flow Financing Help YOUR Business?

 You can get loans through Square.
 Applying will not affect your personal credit.
 Loan eligibility comes from several factors related to your business, including its payment processing volume, account history, and payment frequency.

 You can get $300 to $250,000.
 Borrowers get a customized offer with a basis in their card sales through Square.
 Then they choose their loan size.
 You will pay no interest, just an ongoing flat fee

 There are no ongoing interest charges.
 Instead, you will pay one fixed loan fee to borrow the loan.
 The fixed fee is the difference between the total owed amount and the initial loan amount.

-For loans with amounts over $75,000, they take a security interest in your business assets.
+For loans with amounts over $75,000, they take a security interest in at least one business asset (this could potentially be a cash equivalent).
 Then they will file a UCC statement with the Secretary of State where your business is organized.

 There is no personal guarantee for this long-term debt.